-The cold hard truth is that parents learn from imitating their parents.
-If you want them to practice appropriate mannerisms, then they need to observe them first.
+The cold hard truth is that children learn from imitating their parents.
+If you want your kids to practice appropriate mannerisms, they need to observe them first.
 These are the same mannerisms that your parents taught you when you were small.

 1. Saying “please” and “thank you.”

 You’d be surprised how infrequently these phrases are heard in polite conversation these days.
-Kids just don’t know the etiquette.
+Many kids don’t know the etiquette.
 When someone gives you something, the proper reply is “thank you.”
 It conveys respect and appreciation.
-When you ask for something, end your statement or question with “please.”
+When you ask for something, end your statement or begin your question with “please.”
 It also conveys respect and graciousness.

 2. Greeting someone.

-Pay attention to how many people actually say the word “hello” to you today.
-Proper etiquette is to say the greeting when you enter a room where people are already gathered.
-Even if the other person or people don’t return the greeting, extending this greeting shows kindness and respect to others.
+Pay attention to how many people say “hello” to you today.
+Proper etiquette is to say the greeting when you enter a room where people are gathered.
+Even if other people don’t return the greeting, addressing others shows kindness and respect.

 3. Answering the telephone.